Kings, Ambassadors, Priests, and Temples of God

-Because the prophecies in the Book of Revelation concerning the various churches of God that exist during the end of the age show that disunity among them will prevail until Christ returns, it is extremely important for anyone who is serious about their call to salvation and their responsibilities as a king, an ambassador, and priest in the household of God to clearly understand what the Father's spiritual household on earth actually is.
+Because the prophecies in the Book of Revelation concerning the various churches of God that exist during the end of this age show that disunity among them will prevail until Christ returns, it is extremely important for anyone who is serious about their call to salvation and their responsibilities as a king, an ambassador, and priest in the household of God to clearly understand what the Father's spiritual household on earth actually is.

 The End Time Church Age

 The individual and collective elect of the end time church are called to similar responsibilities as those of the early church.
-However, the elect during the end of the age have the following additional responsibilities:
+However, the elect during the end of this age have the following additional responsibilities:

-The end time church that will exist just before the return of Jesus Christ is to be awakened out of centuries of slumber as the dispersed church and grow into a dynamic spiritual work.
+The church that will exist just before the return of Jesus Christ is to be awakened out of centuries of slumber as the dispersed church and grow into a dynamic spiritual work.
 However, before this church can awaken, much truth that was lost to the dispersed church age must be rediscovered and taught to the elect.
-One of the major truths that will be rediscovered and taught concerns the truth about the Father's first-born sons of his new creation being called to actively participate in his royal household and holy nation as kings, ambassadors, citizens, priests, and temples on earth.
+One of the major truths that will be rediscovered and taught concerns the truth about the Father's firstborn sons of his new creation being called to actively participate in his royal household and holy nation as kings, ambassadors, citizens, priests, and temples on earth.

-Being a king, an ambassador, a citizen, a priest, and a temple in the Father's royal household and holy nation is not some abstract concept or philosophical fantasy; it is a literal reality for a person who is one of the Father's elect children.
+Being a king, an ambassador, a citizen, a priest, and a temple in the Father's royal household and holy nation is not some abstract concept or philosophical fantasy; it is a reality for a person who is one of the Father's elect children.
 Once one truly understands the awesome responsibilities that one has been called to perform within the Father's royal household and holy nation, one will view one's life and one's potential for impacting the lives of other people from the perspective that the Father and Jesus Christ view it.

-A major key to understanding exactly what the Father's church is and how it is to function in this age under the direction of Jesus Christ is to understand that the worship and governmental system that the Creator God (Jesus Christ) originally gave to ancient Israel is the same organizational system that the early church was patterned after and is the same organizational system that will be used after Christ's return to establish the Kingdom of God on earth.
+A major key to understanding exactly what the Father's church is and how it is to function in this age under the direction of Jesus Christ is to understand that the worship and governmental system that the Creator God (Jesus Christ) originally gave to ancient Israel is the same organizational system that the early church was patterned after and is the same organizational system that will be used after Christ returns to establish the Kingdom of God on earth.

 What is said about the early church must be understood within the context of this worship and governmental system or one cannot understand how the church is to function today or how the Father's plan for the salvation of all of humanity after Christ's return will be implemented.